deeparajasabeson/microsoftagentframework-and-mcp/README.md

 # microsoftagentframework-and-mcp
-**Microsoft Agent Framework and MCP (Model Context Protocol)** Projects which demonstrates most of the capabilities, features and workflows available in both Microsoft's Agentic AI framework SDK and their MCP C# SDK are worked out in separate projects.
+**Microsoft Agent Framework and MCP (Model Context Protocol)** Projects which demonstrates most of the capabilities, features and workflows available in both Microsoft's Agentic AI framework SDK and their MCP C# SDK.
+They are worked out in separate projects.

     -- Google Colab Python file is in Python folder